-The serrapeptase product formulated by Dr. Ray Sahelian, M.D. is 200 mg.
+A. The serrapeptase product formulated by Dr. Ray Sahelian, M.D. is 200 mg.
 This product is made by a FDA approved and inspected facility and can be fully be relied on to be accurate.
-We have no idea of the quality of other products sold by other companies and how they measure their dosage or the accuracy of their dosage.
+We have no idea of the quality of serrapeptase sold by other companies and how they measure their dosage or the accuracy of their dosage.

-Different misspellings that have been seen include serapeptase and sierrapeptase
+Different misspellings that have been seen for serrapeptase include serapeptase and sierrapeptase

 Additional pages on this website

 L-asparaginase is an enzyme that catalyzes the conversion of L-asparagine.

 Ficin is a enzyme found in the fig tree.